-Nicholas began his career directing Super 8 music videos for musicians including Wendy Rule, Kerri Simpson, Craig Patterson, Beki & The Bullets and Monique Brumby.
+Nicholas began his career directing Super 8 music videos for musicians including Wendy Rule, Kerri Simpson, Beki & The Bullets and The Cat Empire.

-His television work includes Snake Tales, a children’s sitcom for Network Nine (winner of the ATOM award for Best Childrens Programme and Gold Remi Award at Worldfest Houston) and is currently the multi-content director for Conspiracy 365, a 12 part thriller series for The Movie Network screening in 2012.
+His television work includes the Emmy award-winning, Nowhere Boys for Matchbox Pictures, Snake Tales – a children’s sitcom for Network Nine (winner of the ATOM award for Best Childrens Programme and Gold Remi Award at Worldfest Houston) and directing multiplatform content for Conspiracy 365, Dangerous Remedy, Time Of Our Lives, Miss Fisher’s Murder Mysteries (Season 2 & 3), Molly and Glitch.

 Nicholas also works as an AV Designer for theatre, designing shows for Melbourne International Festival, St Martins Youth Theatre, Melbourne University, Malthouse Theatre and the National Institute of Circus Arts.